KhaliqueN/Cancer_prognostic_EEIs_CR/README.md

 # EEI-cancer-study
-Scripts to reproduce results in the study: "A pan-cancer analysis of the prognostic importance of exon-exon interactions"
+Scripts to generate data and produce results of the study: "A pan-cancer analysis of the prognostic importance of exon-exon interactions"

 There are four folders as follows:
 - "1-Create-network": Scripts to download data from the Protein Data Bank and generate exon-exon interaction (EEI) networks